sodadata/docs/soda-sql/documentation/glossary.md

 A setting you configure in Soda Cloud that defines whom to notify when a data issue triggers an alert.
 See also: [alert](#alert).

 ### scan
-A Soda SQL CLI command that uses SQL queries to extract information about data in a database table.
+A Soda SQL CLI command that executes tests to extract information about data in a database table.

 ### scan YAML
 The file in which you configure scan metrics and tests.
 Soda SQL uses the input from this file to prepare, then run SQL queries against your data.
 See [Scan YAML]({% link soda-sql/documentation/scan.md %}).